Lilyo/bamos.github.io/_posts/2022-07-01-twin_surface.md

 ### Modeling Assumption by Using Expected Loss
 <div id="" style="text-align: justify;" markdown="1">
-To assess the impact of ambiguties on our network, we build a quantitative model.
+To assess the impact of ambiguties on the network, we build a quantitative model.
 Consider a single pixel whose has a prediction depth $d$.
 Next, assume that the pixel has a set of ambiguties, $d\_i$, each with probability $p\_i$.
 It means that each $d\_i$ may has a probability $p\_i$ act as ground truth depth.
 Then, we design the expected loss as a function of depths is: